Justin-Bento/ruby-caesar-cipher/README.md

 ## Features to Implement

 - [ ] Create your own method called caesar_cipher.
-- [ ] Apply two paramaters called message, and shifter.
+- [ ] Apply two parameters called message, and shifter.
-- [ ] The first method 'message' returns a string outpt.
+- [ ] The first method 'message' returns a string output.
-- [ ] The second method 'shifter' returns a number outpt.
+- [ ] The second method 'shifter' returns a number output.
 - [ ] Ensure the text and the message output both at the same time.
 - [ ] Keep the text output the same casing.